ThePrimeagen/refactoring.nvim/README.md

 #### Using Built-In Neovim Selection<a name="config-refactoring-builtin"></a>

-You can also set up the plugin to prompt for a refactoring operation to apply using Neovim's built in selection API.
+You can also set up the plugin to prompt for a refactoring operation to apply using Neovim's built in selection API (`:h vim.ui.select()`, the `kind` `"refactoring.nvim"` is used to allow user customization).
 Here is an example remap to demonstrate this functionality:

 ```lua